thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

 Note that we are __not__ reporting the average CPU and memory usage, but the _percentage of time for which CPU or memory usage breached the threshold._

+## COPYRIGHT NOTICE

+Copyright (c) 2022 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA, and/or its subsidiaries and/or its affiliates and/or their licensors.
+Use, reproduction, transfer, publication or disclosure is prohibited except as specifically provided for in your License Agreement with Software AG

 ## Prerequisites